Programming paradigms are changing – and most software developers hate it. Why?

 So, what notebook innovations can developers use?

 - Early on, go fast.
 Then, go slow.
-Sacrificing correctness early on in the development process can significantly speed up overall iteration time as the reproducibility is course-corrected.
+Sacrificing correctness early in the development process can significantly speed up overall iteration time as the reproducibility is course-corrected.

 - Cloud development.
 Notebooks take the language runtime and separate it from the development environment, making them prime candidates for cloud development (i.e., run the notebook in your browser or run the notebook locally and Python kernel in the cloud).